simonbromberg/googlefitbit/README.md

 Once you get this request to work, you can generalize and construct the above request dynamically based on user inputs.

-PS: I could not find a way to download intra day heart for multiple days through single call.
+NOTE: I could not find a way to download intraday heart for multiple days through single call.
 Looks like the call only supports for a single day (too much data to include multiple days I guess).
 I am thinking about looping the date range and fetching the details multiple times.

 I have also uploaded heartrate.gs which is a rough version of a script to download heart rate data.